Expat Exchange

 We asked people how much they someone comfortably live on in Lebanon, they wrote:

 "The cost of living in Lebanon is generally high, especially in the capital city of Beirut.
 The cost of living in Beirut is significantly higher than in other parts of the country, due to its status as a major metropolitan area.
 The rental price for a nice 1 bedroom apartment in Lebanon is typically around $1,000 USD per month, while a nice 2 bedroom apartment can cost around $1,500 USD per month.
-Eating dinner at a moderately priced restaurant in Lebanon can cost around $20 USD per person," said one expat living in Lebanon.
+Eating dinner at a moderately priced restaurant in Lebanon can cost around $20 USD per person," wrote one expat living in Lebanon.

 What type of recreational facilities are in Lebanon?